Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-05-05-Minetest-birthday.md

 minecart tracks.
 I kept having to explain to them that they don't have to shout, their friends' ears are *two inches from their mouths*.

-I needed Tylenol fresh air after 20 minutes of that.
+I needed a Tylenol and fresh air after 20 minutes of that.
 The kids went on for 2 hours, and I have no idea how they did it.
 One challenge I didn't expect was that, because this was a completely open sandbox - no challenge or objective - the kids tended to follow just schoolyard rules of making up activities.
 This creates the usual problem with all the kids clamoring for each others'